 Brown County Center

-Ranger College also offers Dual Credit LVN Pathway (Link to LVN Dual Credit) and a Licensed Vocational Nurse (LVN) to Registered Nurse (RN) Bridge Program (link to Bridge Program webpage).
+Ranger College also offers Dual Credit LVN Pathway Program, Licensed Vocational Nurse (LVN) to Registered Nurse (RN) Bridge Program, Registered Nurse (RN) Program.

 1. See Requirements and Curriculum for the VN Program under “Links and Downloads” on the right.